ForestAdmin/agent-nodejs/docs/agent-customization/actions/forms.md

 ### Add/remove fields dynamically

-use the `if` property of a field to allow you to hidde or display it upon some logic.
+Use the `if` property of a field to allow you to hide or display it upon some logic.

 ```javascript
 .registerAction('Leave a review', {